Author: Gary Hemming CeMAP CeFA CeRGI CSP

 A bridging loan is the most common product used to fund these transactions.
 They are a type of short-term loan that often have no monthly payments to make, as the interest is added to the loan and repaid when the property is sold.

-Care must be taken when using these loans as when borrowing against your own home, you must take a regulated bridging loan, meaning you can only borrow for a maximum of 12 months.
+Care must be taken when using these loans as when borrowing against your own home, you must take a regulated bridging loan, meaning you can only borrow for a maximum of 12 months in most circumstances.
 In addition, bridging loan costs tend to be higher than those associated with traditional mortgages.

 What are my options if it goes wrong?

-While your options do narrow should things not go according to plan, there are still options available to you.
+If things do not go according to plan, there are still options available to you.

 The first is fast house buying companies – they offer a guaranteed way of selling your property should you need to.
-The downside, of course, is that the offers they make tend to be below your properties true value.
+The downside, of course, is that the offers they make tend to be well below the true value of your property.

-A stronger alternative is rebridging loans, which can be used to repay your bridging finance and give you more time to find a suitable buyer.
+A stronger alternative is arranging a ‘rebridge’ that can be used to repay your bridging finance and give you more time to find a suitable buyer.
+This is effectively arranging a new bridging loan to buy more time.
+Using bridging loans over a longer period can be expensive as they are short term products.

-Finally, if you have enough equity, you may consider refinancing the property to a buy to let mortgage.
+Finally, if you have enough equity, which is value in your property minus any outstanding loans on it, you may consider refinancing the property to a buy to let mortgage.
 This will allow you to rent out the property while waiting for market conditions to improve.
 It’s worth noting that should you let the property, you have to consider the impact of losing your Stamp Duty surcharge rebate, as this could cut into your profits.